perevalovds/ofxWord2Vec/README.md

 It allows to find nearest words to the combinations of words separated by ' + '  and ' - ', such as 'man - animal'.
 You can use any number of words in equation.

-Example shipped with vec_text8.bin embeddings vectors obtained in the way described in original_code/demo-analogy.sh
+Example is shipped with vec_text8.bin embeddings vectors obtained in the way described in base_code/demo-analogy.sh